-For the Traditional BSN program, LPNs with three or more years of current, full-time nursing experience may be allowed to obtain credit by validation for Pathophysiology and Pharmacology courses by passing challenge exams.
+or the Traditional BSN program, LPNs with three or more years of current, full-time nursing experience may be allowed to obtain credit by validation for Pathophysiology and Pharmacotherapy courses by passing challenge exams.
 LPNs with less work experience may petition to take one or both of these tests.

-All challenges to the Pharmacology course should be completed prior to the semester and/ or module where the course(s) would normally be taken so that the student may enroll for the course(s), if necessary.
-Students should contact the Kresge Center for information about fees and arrangements for taking challenge exams.
+All challenges to the Pharmacotherapy and/or Pathophysiology courses should be completed prior to the semester where the course(s) would normally be taken so that the student may enroll for the course(s), if necessary.
+Students should contact the school of nursing advisor for information about fees and arrangements for taking challenge exams.